ShaheenHossain/eagle-12.1/doc/reference/views.rst

         * if there is no ``icon``, the button's text
-        * if there is an ``icon``, ``alt`` text for the icon ``type`` type of button, indicates how it clicking it affects Eagle ERP:
+        * if there is an ``icon``, ``alt`` text for the icon ``type`` type of button, indicates how it clicking it affects Eagle:

         ``object``
             call a method on the list's model.
 The button's ``name`` is the